richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 look like but are not reference identifiers.
 For example, DNS resolution that starts at a DNS-ID reference identifier might produce intermediate domain names that need to be further resolved.
-Any intermediate values are not reference identifiers and MUST NOT be treated as such, except as defined by the application.
+Any intermediate values are not reference identifiers and MUST NOT be treated as such.
 In the DNS case, not treating intermediate domain names as reference identifiers removes DNS and DNS resolution from the attack surface.
 However, an application might define a process for authenticating these intermediate identifiers in a way